Kingis60K/Sisu_ARC/documentation/Arttu-HourlyDiary.md

 I ran into a wall.
 No progress made today.
 I messaged my team members that im having problems.
 I have to document the issue, photos have been taken.
 I plan that documentation will take about 5 hours of work.

 ## TOTAL WORK HOURS = 23 hours + Planned documentation 5 hours = 28 hours

+### 2.4
+Had a day off

+### 3.4
+Documentation about the GPP VM
+3 hours of documentation

+### 4.4
+Documentation about the GPP VM
+3 hours of documentation

+### 5.4
+Finishing documentation about the GPP VM
+3 hours of documentation

+### 6.4
+Team meeting and research about proxmox
+2 hours of work